 Learn to work with people who have neurological disorders such as stroke, traumatic brain injury, Alzheimer’s disease, Parkinson’s disease, Huntington’s disease, autism, developmental disorders, and multiple sclerosis.

-Earn your music therapy degree at your own pace and still maintain full-time employment.
-The program requires only one on-campus session.
+As this degree is delivered mostly online, earn your music therapy degree at your own pace and still maintain full-time employment.
+The program requires only one on-campus session, typically during the second year of the program.
 These weekends, from Thursday to Sunday, include training that is not possible to receive online.

 Your interaction with the faculty and fellow students depends on the specific course.
 Online courses do provide you with online office hours and email contact.
 Collaborate on projects and exchange ideas with fellow classmates through email and discussion board postings.